dambergn-codefellows/stocks_api/README.md

 pserve development.ini --reload
 ```

-# Version 1.0.0
+# Version 1.1.0

 ## Features
 - [X]Disable the unnecessary functionality of your scaffold, by commenting out the include() statements in your __init__.py:main() function; we will not be using Jinja2 templating (Delete that line) or Models for the time being
 - [X]Delete the templates/ directory
 - [X]Remove the contents of default.py and notfound.py
-- [ ]Ensure that your application can accept requests to the following routes, and returns the appropriate response:
+- [X]Ensure that your application can accept requests to the following routes, and returns the appropriate response:
  - NOTE: You do not need to build any controller functionality other than a simple response with a status and JSON encoded message
 - [X]GET / - the base API route
   ```